AnkurIngale/Be-Safe/README.md

 # Be-Safe
-CodeFunDo App project for 2018.
-Members: Ankur Ingale, Mihir Yadav, Harit Gupta IIT Guwahati
+A Microsoft CodeFunDo App project for 2018.
+Members: Ankur Ingale, Mihir Yadav, Harit Gupta.

-Basic features to be implemented:

-1. News feed that would make people aware of the natural calamities that have taken place recently.

-2. Data would be collected from an external API.

-3. We will also mail the disaster relief authorities, notifying the location of the user in case a disaster occurs and he/she gets stranded.
+Institute : IIT Guwahati

+# Features implemented:
+1. A news feed is implemented which will display the news of all the natural disasters around the globe using ReliefWeb API.
+2. Clicking on any news feed  will display all the information availabble to the viewer.
+3. The app also has an emergency SOS option in case you are stuck somewhere.
+The message is sent to the relief organisation which will then be circulated accordingly to save you as quickly as possible.